monstagorilla/ITACoreLibs/how_to_build.md

 - CMake Version 3.20.6 or higher
 - C++11 compatible compiler (only tested with Visual C++ 19)
+- When building shared libraries (Which is recommended): Python.
+(Needed for libsndfile)

 In case you are using Visual Studio, you can use the integrated CMake version.
 See [Windows with Visual Studio](#windows-with-visual-studio) section for further information.